viniciusnevescosta/challenge-codelandia-jordan-shoes/README.md

 ## Acknowledgements

-- Codelândia for the challenge opportunity.
+- Codelândia Community for the challenge.